Minimax Confidence Intervals for the Sliced Wasserstein Distance: Finite-Sample Confidence Intervals

-\end{corollary} For example, when $\gamma_{\epsilon,n},\eta_{\epsilon,n}$ are based on the DKW inequality (Example \ref{ex::DKW}), Corollary \ref{cor::null} implies that the length of $C_{nm}^{(N)}$ achieves the parametric rate $n^{-1/2} + m^{-1/2}$ with high probability (again, ignoring factors depending only on $N$), under the mere condition that $P$ and $Q$ are bounded away from each other.
-Theorem \ref{thm::minimax_distance}(ii) implies that this rate is minimax-optimal.
-As before, adaptivity to the magnitudes of $\sj_{r,\delta}(P), \sj_{r,\delta}(Q)$ is available using the relative VC-based interval in Example \ref{ex::rel_VC}.
+\end{corollary} For example, when $\gamma_{\epsilon,n},\eta_{\epsilon,n}$ are based on the DKW inequality (Example \ref{ex::DKW}), Corollary \ref{cor::null} implies that the length of $C_{nm}^{(N)}$ achieves the parametric rate $n^{-\frac 1 2} + m^{-\frac 1 2}$ with high probability (ignoring factors depending only on $N$ and $\delta$), under the mere condition that $P$ and $Q$ are bounded away from each other.
+Theorem \ref{thm::minimax_distance}(ii) implies that this rate is minimax optimal.
+As before, adaptivity to the magnitudes of $\sj_{r,\delta/2}(P), \sj_{r,\delta/2}(Q)$, without further dependence on $\delta$, is available using the relative VC-based interval in Example \ref{ex::rel_VC}.
+Further implications of Theorem \ref{thm::length} are discussed in Appendix \ref{app::mixed_case}.

-We close this section by briefly commenting on the situation where $\sj_{r,\delta}(P) \leq s$ but $\sj_{r,\delta}(Q) =\infty$.
-In this case, Corollary \ref{cor::null} continues to imply that the parametric rate is achievable for distributions $P$ and $Q$ which are bounded away from each other.
-When $P$ and $Q$ are permitted to approach each other, the conditions $\sj_{r,\delta}(P) \leq s,\sj_{r,\delta}(Q) =\infty$ need not be violated so long as $P \neq Q$.
-In this specialized situation, Corollary \ref{cor::length_examples} merely implies the nonparametric rate $n^{-\frac 1 {2r}} + m^{-\frac 1 {2r}}$, though one may expect a better dependence on $n$ as a result of the condition $\sj_{r,\delta}(P) \leq s$, as well as a better dependence on $m$ by virtue of $Q$ being in proximity to $P$.
-By appealing to equation \eqref{eq::Linf_ineq}, it turns out that such a result indeed holds, and is further discussed in Appendix \ref{app::mixed_case}.